aholachek/bundle-wizard/README.md

 2. A local Chrome installation

    The wizard uses `puppeteer-core` to load coverage information from the provided url.
-This requires you to have an up-to-date version of Chrome installed on your machine.
+This requires you to have a fairly up-to-date version of Chrome installed on your machine.

 ## Optional command line arguments

 ### `url`

-To skip the first prompt, provide a `url` as an initial argument:
+To skip the first prompt, provide a url as an initial argument:

 `npx sourcemap-wizard nytimes.com`

-### `interact` flag
+### `desktop` flag

-By default `sourcemap-wizard` uses a headless browser to analyze a website.
-If you'd like to interact with the page instead (possibly navigating to new pages within the app and adding their bundles to the total set for analysis), use the following flag:

-`npx sourcemap-wizard --interact`

-### `type`

-To skip the second prompt asking whether you want to analyze the desktop or mobile version of the url (if one exists), provide `type` as a command line argument with either `mobile` or `desktop` specified.
+By default, `sourcemap-wizard` will analyze a mobile version of the site.
+To analyze the desktop version instead, pass the `--desktop` flag:

-`npx sourcemap-wizard --type=mobile`
+`npx sourcemap-wizard --desktop`

 ### `debug` flag